Learn how to keep your house clean and organized even when the kids are home.

 Disclaimer: Posts may contain affiliate links.
 We earn commissions if you shop through the links on this page.
 As an Amazon Associate, we earn from qualifying purchases.
 For more info, read our disclosure policy.

 The best way to keep your house clean and organized even when you have kids is to make sure you have a simple system that breaks everything down for you so you don’t get overwhelmed.
 I use motivated moms to keep my sanity – costs only $12 a year (less if you use code liveablissfullife).

-To all the parents out there, are you tired of cleaning up after everyone?
-Do you want to know how to maintain your house and keep it clean and organised?
+To all the parents out there, are you tired of cleaning up after everyone – absolutely dreading it?
+Do you want to know how to keep your house clean and organized?

-Get the kids (and other family members) to help
+How to keep house clean #1: Get the kids (and other family members) to help.

 In fact, Antonia of Family Friendly Working emphasises the value of teamwork, “It’s not just down to you to keep the family home clean and tidy.
 Start the kids helping as soon as they are old enough to put their plastic plate in the dishwasher.
 If they grow up knowing that looking after their surroundings is a normal part of life you’ll have kids well prepared for adulthood.”

 You can’t very well expect a 1-year old to help you iron your clothes, for example, but with some prompting, you can get them to help you put their Lego away, couldn’t you?
 You could turn the chore into a fun basketball game and start chucking some Lego blocks into a basket.